number A B C D E F G H

 Also see OSI model.

-bullet PRI
+collapse/expand PRI

 • Primary Rate Interface.
 An ISDN circuit that has E1 or T1 capacity.
 E1 rate, used in Europe, is given by 30 B channels and 1 D channel.
 T1 rate, used in North America and Japan, is given by 23 B channels and 1 D channel.